SauravC99/Interpreter/README.md

 }
 ```

-As the Evaluator traverses the Abstract Sytnax Tree, it will call `Eval(node)` and execute different actions based on the type of node it is on.
+As the Evaluator traverses the Abstract Syntax Tree, it will call `Eval(node)` and execute different actions based on the type of node it is on.
 For example, if the node the Evaluator is currently on is an integer or bool, it will return an internal representation of that integer or bool.
 If the current node is an infix expression, such as `2 + 3`, the Evaluator will recursively call `Eval(node)` on the left and right sides of that expression, resolve the numbers to their internal representation, and finally add them together.
 The final call to `Eval(node)` will return the final result.